BastiTee/akai-mpkmini-mkii-control/README.md

 --help               Show this message and exit.
 ```

+### Commands

-Print preset stored in slot 1 in human readable format:
+`print-preset`: Print preset on device in human readable format.
+In this example it will print the preset stored in slot 1 on the device.

 ```shell
 python3 -m akai_mpkmini_mkii_ctrl \
 --preset 1 print-preset
 ```

-Download preset stored in RAM to a local binary file:
+`pull-preset`: Pull a binary from the device and write to file.

 ```shell
 python3 -m akai_mpkmini_mkii_ctrl \